Infection prevention and control

 The symptoms in babies and children are: breathing very fast, having a 'fit' or convulsion, looking mottled bluish or pale. a rash that does not fade when you press it, being very lethargic or difficult to wake, feeling abnormally cold to touch.

-For more information on the condition you can visit nhs.uk/sepsis.
+For more information on the condition you can visit the NHS - Sepsis website.

 Influenza